-Every year, 30 million people flee their home as a result of conflict or natural disaster, while over 200 million are affected by natural hazards.
-Very often these people lack access to water, sanitation and hygiene, (also known as WASH) during the emergency when water supply and sanitation systems are damaged or destroyed.
-Due to climate change and urbanisation, the number of people without access to safe water is expected to nearly double by 2025, reaching 2 billion people.
+Every year, 30 million people flee their homes as a result of conflict or disasters, while over 200 million are affected by natural hazards.
+Very often, in such emergencies, the displaced people lack access to safe, clean water, adequate sanitation and hygiene because water supply and sanitation systems are damaged, destroyed or inexistent.
+Due to climate change and urbanisation, the number of people without access to safe water is expected to double by 2025, reaching 2 billion people.

-Lack of access to clean water and to basic sanitation and low hygiene standards increase the vulnerability of populations to epidemic outbreaks.
-Between 1.8 and 2.2 million people die every year of diarrheal diseases (90% of whom are children under five).
-WASH therefore represents one of main sectors of humanitarian operations.
+Lack of access to clean water and basic sanitation, and low hygiene standards increase the vulnerability to epidemic outbreaks.
+According to the United Nations, over 700 children under 5 years die of diarrhoea every day, brought about by unsafe water or poor sanitation.
+WASH, therefore, represents one of the core sectors of humanitarian operations.

-With Civil Protection and Humanitarian Aid under one roof, ECHO is well positioned to coordinate WASH interventions and actors notably in urban settings which require a technically sophisticated response.
-ECHO draws its expertise in WASH from a network of seven regional and global WASH and Shelter experts, its country experts as well as its NGO, UN and Red Cross partners.
+The EU’s Civil Protection and Humanitarian Aid Operations department draws its expertise in this area from a network of regional and global WASH and shelter and settlement experts, its country experts, as well as NGOs, the United Nations, and Red Cross partners.

 The EU prioritises 3 areas in the field of WASH: